Hardening your server

 In the config file, change the following settings.

-# disable the password auth method in the config file-only ssh key will be recognise PasswordAuthentication no
+# enable the public key authentication PubkeyAuthentication yes # disable the password auth method in the config file-only ssh key will be recognise PasswordAuthentication no

 18.Sep.2022: for more information about PasswordAuthentication, please refers to the following article,